ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

 Each CEX device plug-in pod provides log messages, which provide details that might explain a possible failure or misbehavior.
-The logs of each of the CEX device plug-in instances may be extracted with a command sequence like this:
+The logs of each of the CEX device plug-in instances can be extracted with the following command sequence:

     $ kubectl get pods -n kube-system --no-headers | grep cex-plugin-daemonset cex-plugin-daemonset-p5j8h   1/1   Running   0     32m